 June 7 – Florida Pelagic Birding

 Pelagic trips are the premier way to see a unique set of seabirds, and we were thrilled to join a trip hosted by Michael Brothers of the Marine Science Center in Ponce Inlet.
-These excursions venture out to the Gulf Stream, and we highly recommend them for any serious birder.
+These excursions venture far offshore to the Gulf Stream, where warm currents concentrate seabirds, marine mammals, and other ocean life.
+If you’re a birder visiting Florida, a pelagic is one of the most exciting experiences you can add to your list.

 A Magical Sunrise at Sea

-We set off on a calm night, and the slow rocking of the boat allowed us to finally catch a few winks.
-By first light, we were all up, scanning the horizon.
-There’s something truly magical about watching the sunrise on the open ocean.
-As the sun came up, we were greeted by Cory’s Shearwaters and Sooty Terns gliding just above the waves—the perfect start to the day.
+We set off on a calm night, and the slow rocking of the boat finally allowed us to catch a few winks.
+By first light, everyone was up and scanning the horizon.
+There’s something magical about watching the sunrise on the open ocean.
+As the sun came up, Cory’s Shearwaters and Sooty Terns glided just above the waves — the perfect start to the day.

 Soon after, a pod of three Short‑finned Pilot Whales swam close to the boat, giving everyone a fantastic show and great photo opportunities.

-The return trip to port was a bit slower, but we added a few more sightings, including several Sooty, Royal, and Sandwich Terns.
-As we came within sight of land, a pod of Atlantic Spotted Dolphin raced toward our boat, offering a perfect end to an amazing day of pelagic birding.
-A special thanks to Michael Brothers for sharing his photos of the Sooty Tern, Wilson’s Storm-Petrel, and Atlantic Spotted Dolphin with the group of veteran bird guides.
+The return trip to port was slower, but we added several Sooty, Royal, and Sandwich Terns.
+As we came within sight of land, a pod of Atlantic Spotted Dolphin raced toward the boat.
+A perfect end to an amazing day of pelagic birding.
+A special thanks to Michael Brothers for sharing his photos of the Sooty Tern, Wilson’s Storm‑Petrel, and Atlantic Spotted Dolphin with the group.

 The following Saturday, we were back on land and on the hunt for our next target bird.
-We drove to the Brooksville area, following a report on eBird, and were ecstatic to find a Mississippi Kite right where it was supposed to be.
+Following up on an eBird report, we drove to the Brooksville area and were ecstatic to find a Mississippi Kite, right where it was supposed to be.
 Success rates like this are only about 50%, so it was a huge win.
-We also picked up two more year birds, the Carolina Chickadee and the Tufted Titmouse.
+We also picked up two more year birds: Carolina Chickadee and Tufted Titmouse.

 Next up: Free Birds & Jail Birds in the Adirondacks